 Once a destination that I presumed was better suited to young families and golfers, my time in the Algarve proved that I had this region entirely wrong.
 Boasting dazzling limestone beaches, quiet cobbled lanes and an impressive amount of history, the Algarve is a place I’ll certainly be returning to time and time again.

-A rugged, breezy slice of European living, complete with a distinctly bohemian feel, the Algarve is the place to come for salty seaside adventures and a much needed rest.
+A rugged, breezy slice of European living, complete with a distinctly bohemian feel, there’s plenty of places to visit in the Algarve and is ideal for salty seaside adventures and a much needed rest.

 Pin for later: Things to do in the Algarve